Convergence and Applications of ADMM on the Multi-convex Problems: Applications

 \subsection{Weakly-constrained Multi-task Learning}

-{ In multi-task learning problems, multiple tasks are learned jointly to achieve a better performance compared with learning tasks independently \cite{zhang2017survey}.
-Most work on multi-task learning has tended to enforce the assumption of similarity among the feature weight values across tasks \cite{argyriou2007multi,chen2011integrating,wang2017multi,zhang2017survey,zhou2011malsar} because this makes it possible to use convex regularization terms like $\ell_{2,1}$ norms \cite{wang2017multi} and Graph Laplacians \cite{zhou2011malsar}.
+{ In multi-task learning problems, multiple tasks are learned jointly to achieve a better performance compared with learning tasks independently \cite{wang2018incomplete}.
+Most work on multi-task learning has tended to enforce the assumption of similarity among the feature weight values across tasks \cite{argyriou2007multi,chen2011integrating,wang2017multi,wang2018incomplete,zhou2011malsar} because this makes it possible to use convex regularization terms like $\ell_{2,1}$ norms \cite{wang2017multi} and Graph Laplacians \cite{zhou2011malsar}.
 However, this assumption is usually too strong and is seldom satisfied by the real-world data.
 Instead of requiring feature weights to be similar in magnitude, a more conservative but probably more reasonable assumption is that multiple tasks share similar polarities for the same feature, which means that if a feature is positively relevant to the output of a task, then its weight will also be positive for other related tasks.
 This assumption is appropriate for many applications.
 For example, the feature `number of clinic visits' will be positively related to flu outbreaks, while the feature `popularity of vaccination' will be negatively related to them, even though their feature weights can vary dramatically for different countries (namely tasks here).
 This is achieved by enforcing the requirement for every pair of tasks with neighboring indices to have the same weight sign.
 This optimization objective is shown as follows:}

-where $n$ and $m$ denote the number of tasks and features, respectively, $w_{i,j}$ is the weight of the $j-th$ feature in the $i-th$ task, $w_i$ is the weight of the $i-th$ task, and $Loss_i(w_i)$ and $\Omega_i(w_i)$ are the loss function and the regularization term of the $i-th$ task, respectively.
-The inequality constraint implies that the $i-th$ task and the $(i+1)-th$ share the same sign for their weights.\\ However, Equation \eqref{eq: weakly-constrained multi-task learning} is nonconvex and thus difficult for existing frameworks to optimize.
-Fortunately, our miADMM can address this issue by rewriting Equation \eqref{eq: weakly-constrained multi-task learning} in the following form:
+where $n$ and $m$ denote the number of tasks and features, respectively, $w_{i,j}$ is the weight of the $j$-th feature in the $i$-th task, $w_i$ is the weight of the $i$-th task, and $Loss_i(w_i)$ and $\Omega_i(w_i)$ are the loss function and the regularization term of the $i$-th task, respectively.
+The inequality constraint implies that the $i$-th and the $i+1$-th tasks share the same sign for their weights.
+Equation \eqref{eq: weakly-constrained multi-task learning} is rewritten in the following form to fit in our proposed ADMM framework: